madsbuch/applicationCourse/1.introduction/README.md

 ---------
 Following are the objectives of the first workshop:
 * The participants should know the functional/interaction requirement of their app.
-These are agreed upon with the facilitator.
-* The participants computers should be set up so have access to exercise material (this repository)
+* The participants computers should be set up so have access to exercise material (this repository).
-* That participants should have developed a gameplan that ensures that the they have the proper framework for being able to use the terminology the next course-session.
+* Participants should have developed a gameplan.

 Terminology
 -----------